 All retirement annuities in South Africa are governed by Regulation 28 of the Pension Funds Act.
 This regulation prescribes the allowable asset classes and maximum allocations for retirement fund investments.
 As per the asset allocation restrictions, a retirement annuity can invest a maximum of 75% in equities and up to 45% offshore, an increase from the previous limit of 30%.
 Other possible asset classes for retirement annuity investments include bonds, property, hedge funds and cash.
 Most retirement fund assets in South Africa are invested in balanced funds that adhere to these prescribed limits and are categorised as the South African Multi-Asset-High-Equity fund category according to ASISA.

 Retirement annuities offer several key advantages that contribute to disciplined and flexible retirement planning.
-One significant benefit is that you cannot access the funds until you reach the minimum retirement age (currently 55), ensuring that your retirement planning remains on track without succumbing to temptation.
-That will be changing with the new two-pot system however.
+One significant benefit of a retirement annuity is that you cannot access the funds until you reach the minimum retirement age (currently 55), ensuring that your retirement planning remains on track without succumbing to temptation.
+(That will be changing with the new two-pot system).
 Let’s explore the tax benefits associated with retirement annuities:

 1. Tax-Free Growth: The funds invested in a retirement annuity grow tax-free, meaning you are exempt from income tax or capital gains tax on the investment’s growth.